-This was one of the worst mistakes I made as a stepmom.
+Disengaging the wrong way was one of the worst mistakes I made as a stepmom.

 If I could do it all over….

-As hard as it was putting my head under that guillotine again and again, I love my husband, and thought he deserved a wife who his daughter… loved?
-Well, “loved” would’ve been nice, but I would’ve even accepted “could stand to be around.”
+As hard as it was putting my head under that guillotine again and again, I loved my husband, and thought he deserved a wife who his daughter… loved?
+Well, "loved" would've been nice, but I would've even taken "could stand to be around."
 So I kept on trying, kept on getting shot down, kept feeling like I could never win, and kept rallying and diving back in the fray.

 The one thing I didn't try, though, was doing more things with SD just the two of us.
 I just felt so uncomfortable— I mean, this was a kid who left the room when I walked in.
 She didn't just dislike me; she wanted me to not even exist.
 Why would I put both of us through what would surely be a miserable time for both of us, whatever activity we tried to do together?

 I didn't see then— or maybe I didn’t want to admit— that stepparenting, like everything else, takes practice.
 Early discomfort between stepparent and stepkid is normal, and eventually would've faded out.
 Time one-on-one with my stepdaughter— awkward as it may have felt for both of us— would've put a stop to the stories we both told ourselves in our heads.

 Telling myself my stepdaughter didn't like me and didn't want to spend time with me took me off the hook.
 That story meant I didn't have to put myself out there— not really.
 Buying presents is not nearly as hard as being present.